joergen7/cuneiform-doc/tutorial_files.rst

 Assignment a-2.1
 ^^^^^^^^^^^^^^^^

+How many files are produced when applying the task `split4` to a list with two files, each containing 8 lines?
+Test your answer in the Cuneiform interactive shell.

+Assignment a-2.2
+^^^^^^^^^^^^^^^^

 Define a task `to-string` which takes a file and returns its content as a string.
 Test the task in the Cuneiform interactive shell.
 Use it on a list of files.

-Assignment a-2.2
-^^^^^^^^^^^^^^^^

-How many files are produced when applying the task split to a list with two files, each containing 8 lines?
-Test your answer in the Cuneiform interactive shell.

 Assignment a-2.3
 ^^^^^^^^^^^^^^^^